In Real Life, rails are made for trains, roads are made for cars. In fiction, this line gets blurred.

 - The Irish military did something during the Irish Civil War with their Lanica 1Zs but replaced their road wheels with train wheels.

 - Attempted by one criminal fleeing from officers; unable to evade the law on the streets and with two of his wheels running flat, he steered his large pickup truck onto the railroad tracks to make his getaway.
-Unfortunately, what he failed to take into account was that it's a lot harder to keep the wheels on the rails than it looks in the movies, and a railroad track is anything but smooth what with the railroad ties and all.
+What he failed to take into account was that it's a lot harder to keep the wheels on the rails than it looks in the movies, and a railroad track is anything but smooth, what with the railroad ties and all.
 The resulting bumpiness literally shook his truck to pieces, and it eventually gave up the ghost about a mile down the line, at which point the criminal abandoned it and was subsequently caught.